 With Bosch You have the option to choose from Small, Medium, Large and up.
 With one color black to suit all environments.

 You can also charge your electronics with the included battery while wearing the ladies heated jacket.
-Simply plug-in your electronics (i.e, iPhone) to the Bosch battery, then slip it into your jacket pocket.
+Simply plug in your electronics (i.e, iPhone) to the Bosch battery, then slip it into your jacket pocket.
 But be aware that you will deplete the jacket battery faster when charging your phone as well as using the heater.

 Dewalt Women’s Features

 There are four heating elements in this jacket, which definitely gives me a lot of warmth.
 I also enjoyed that it came with a complimentary battery.
-There are three heating zone temperature settings, and they were the usual low, medium, and high settings.
+There is three heating zone temperature settings, and they were the usual low, medium, and high settings.
 I found it quite a good jacket.